+86 1510-529-7925 [email protected]

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review

-I tried to use this lens many times in the pit, the idea of having a small camera with some small light prime lens is very appealing to me, but it simply does not work well in my field of photography.
+I tried to use this lens many times in the pit, the idea of having a small camera with a small light prime lens is very appealing to me, but it simply does not work well in my field of photography.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review